enel-gdh-educational/katacoda-scenarios/version-control/basics/step2.md

 #### Get a deeper understanding of your commit

 You have done your first commit.
-Do you feel the subtle pleasure of saved a version of your work for the rest of the time?
+Do you feel the subtle pleasure of saved a version of your work for the rest of time?

 OK, let's get back to Earth.
 What has actually ``git`` done for you?
 This part is going to be a bit boring, but full of key concepts.